Page event

 method without any parameters, Edgee will use the fields gathering we’ve seen before.

-But to avoid having to change the Context Payload every time you manually call edgee.page()
+But to avoid having to change the Data Layer every time you manually call edgee.page()

 , you can specify the fields directly in the method,